 First came a Tomato Salad with extra virgin olive oil and barrel-aged feta.
 The bright yellowy gold hue of the oil revealed that it was virgin oil.
 The juicy tomato salad had olives and onions, certainly a true tribute to Greek flavors.
 The olive oil and tangy feta cheese also added richness to our first course.

 Next came Milos thin zucchini, eggplant, and lightly fried graviera cheese served with tzatziki.
 The zucchini and eggplant were delicious!
-I thoroughly enjoyed my fill of this course, since I am a plant-based eater.
-Because meals aboard a yacht charter may be customizable, any diet may be accommodated.
+I thoroughly enjoyed my fill of this course since I am a plant-based eater.
+Any diet may be accommodated because meals aboard a yacht charter may be customizable.

 The Main Delight

 Seabass in Sea Salt Crust baked in the oven, served with seasonal “Horta”.
 What an experience!
 The presentation alone had me wanting more.
 The seabass bakes in sea salt for 20-30 minutes, causing the sea salt to form a hard crust.

 Removing the crust and carving the fish was a delicate operation performed tableside.
 The tender and juicy filet was absolutely the highlight of lunch aboard the Greek Motor-Yacht MILOS-AT-SEA.

 Homemade Ice Cream and Lemon Sorbet

 You cannot go wrong with a delicious and light dessert.
 Sweet vanilla and cane sugar further enhanced the homemade ice cream, while the tartness of the fresh lemon zest in the sorbet cleansed our palates.
 Finally, we came to the last course.